BWeng20/jSVG/README.md

 SWT does not directly support Java2D and the SWT graphics system itself lacks some necessary basic functions.

 ### Motivation

-Most Icons used are based on bitmap images that doesn't scale well on HiDPI displays.
+Most Icons used are based on bitmap images that doesn't scale well on __HiDPI displays__.
 Most web applications use SVG for icons as they can be scaled without loss in quality.

 Some Java apps use Apache Batik to do the same, but Batik is hugh.
-For bigger applications with interactivity in the SVG elements, batik is the best option.
+For bigger applications with interactivity with the SVG elements, batik is the best option.
 I had very good projects using Batik.
-It's a great software.
+It's still a great software.
 But I personally doesn't want to include it "only" to render icons.

+It is also easy to create __gauge like widgets__ with SVG - as with JavaFX.
+Elements in SVG can be addressed via their id and animated (see Clock example below).

+As the SVGs can be transformed in any ways, it is also easy to use them for __decorations__.
+E.g. to give a box some fancy frame.

+### How it is done

-jSVG tries to convert SVG elements to Java2D-Shapes.
-This reduces the features that can be used a bit, but the once converted shapes render incredible fast.
+__jSVG tries to convert SVG elements to Java2D-Shapes__.
+This reduces the supported features that can be used, but the once converted shapes render incredible fast.

-If you need a feature-complete renderer, use Apache Batik or (also not complete) SVG Salamander.

 The resulting Shapes can be painted on any Graphics2d-instance.
 Additional style information is handled by a specific "Painter" that sets colors, strokes etc. to match the SVG definitions.
 The Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.